-It can be confusing to know which type of hand cream you should use.
-That’s because the options—lotions, creams, balms—all differ on paper.
-Libby suggests sticking with lotions, thanks to their lightness and efficacy.
+Just like you moisturize your body after every shower, it's important to hydrate your hands each day.
+While it can be hard to choose a hand cream, Libby suggests sticking with lotions, thanks to their lightness and efficacy.
 “Creams and balms are thicker and more viscous, and typically are recommended for delivering higher concentrations and providing a more emollient effect to the skin,” she says.
-Whereas, with softening calluses in particular, the goal is more to break down the dead skin, rather than trap in moisture.
+Whereas, with softening calluses in particular, the goal is more to break down the dead skin, rather than trap it in moisture.
 That’s what makes lotions ideal: “Advances in product formulations allow lotions also to deliver proper amounts of effective ingredients without the thickness or greasiness of a cream or balm.”

 While the next tip addresses the best ingredients for breaking down dead skin, you may also be able to improve rough texture (on its own, minus any calluses) with a highly concentrated daily lotion.

 So, when it comes to the lotions you should use, Libby narrows it down to a few key “hero” ingredients: salicylic acid, urea, and/or ammonium lactate.
 “Use these daily to help soften and lift away dead skin cells in these areas,” she says.

-Salicylic acid: We usually associate this beta hydroxy acid with having clear skin and unclogged pores.
-But it also helps dissolve dead skin cells on the hands: “Salicylic acid has keratolytic properties to break apart the bonds holding together dead skin cells so that they are more easily removed,” Libby says.
+- Salicylic Acid: We usually associate this beta hydroxy acid with having clear skin and unclogged pores.
+But salicylic acid also helps dissolve dead skin cells on the hands: “Salicylic acid has keratolytic properties to break apart the bonds holding together dead skin cells so that they are more easily removed,” Libby says.

 Try a Peel

 While you’re already moisturizing daily with a lotion—and one with any of the above three ingredients—you can also do a weekly or two- or three-time weekly peel to try to more aggressively lift away dead skin cells.
 Libby prefers the latter an every-other or every-third-day peel with gentler concentrations of the same aforementioned ingredients, as opposed to a harsher, once-per-week option that can really make hands molt.
 (Though that option might be good for the first peel—and it might be even better for a quarterly foot peel, too.)

 Try Soaking and Grinding